Bank accounts for charities in the UK 2026

 Many high-street and online banks offer accounts specifically for charities.
 There are also a handful of financial services providers who mainly look after charities or social enterprises.

 By law, any charity that receives at least £5,000 per year has to be registered with the Charity Commission, the regulator which oversees the charitable sector in the UK.
-All registered charities must have their own bank account.
+A charity account may be required to do this.

 But if your charitable organisation is just starting up, you won’t necessarily need to set up a separate bank account for it until it starts to raise income up to the £5,000 per year mark.